OrieMorie/EaglerCrap/README.md

 UPDATE LOGS:

+2/11/2026:

+Texture pack is now automatically selected allowing for faster launch times and fixes accidental self crashing(s) of the game (Suggested by Nervy owner of Messcraft)

+New Panoramas

 2/10/2026:

 Huge update: NEW GUI for everything pause and menu related, INCLUDING hotbar and updated splash title to help newer users!

 2/7/2026: